Davagulez/Davagulez/README.md

 Hi 👋 My name is David Lezcano
 ==============================

-Full Stack Web Developer
+Full Stack Web Developer, Photographer nad path to UX Designer
 ------------------------

-* 🌍  I'm based in Chaco, Argentina
+* 🌍  I'm based in Argentina
 * 🧠  I'm learning React and React Native
 * 🤝  I'm open to collaborating on all projects